uchilaka/docs/guides/status.md

 ## Custom Status Interfaces

 The core status interface should work for 90% of use-cases, but you can still take advantage of the functionality with different styling or interactions.
 To do this you would [create a custom interface](/extensions/interfaces.md) that uses the `status` [field type](/guides/field-types.md).

-## Soft-Delete Flow

-When soft-deleting an item, the API does the following:

-1. Check if the collection has a status field
-2. Check if the delta data has the status field (_Meaning the status was changed_)
-3. Look for all status values with `soft_delete = true`
-4. Checks if the new status value (_from delta data_) is one of status values from Step 3
-5. Sets `action` to `SOFT_DELETE`